- Design Templates

 - Free Sample Kit

+This is the second article in a five-part series that details exactly what you need to market your video game.
 Once you've developed a powerful video game brand, it's time to get your message in front of your targeted audience: your customer base and potentially large video game producers.
 The following details what marketing materials you need to successfully market your video game for both.